jacero-io/kode-operator/README.md

 7. **Create a Pull Request**: Go to the original repository and create a pull request from your fork.
 Provide a clear and detailed description of your changes and the problem they solve.

-### Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project, you agree to abide by its terms.

 ### Reporting Issues

 If you find a bug or have a feature request, please create an issue in the [issue tracker](https://github.com/jacero-io/kode-operator/issues) with as much detail as possible.
 Include steps to reproduce the issue and any relevant logs or screenshots.

 ### Development Setup

-1. **Install Dependencies**: Ensure you have the required dependencies installed:
+1. Ensure you have the required dependencies installed:

     * Go version v1.22.0+
     * Docker version 25.0.0+
     * kubectl version v1.29.1+
     * Access to a Kubernetes v1.29.1+ cluster or kind

-2. **Run the Project**: Use `make` to run the controller.
+2. Launch the kind cluster:

     ```sh
-    make install
+    task kind-create
     ```

+3. Use `task` to run the controller.

+    ```sh
+    task run
+    ```

-3. **Run Tests**: Ensure all tests pass before submitting your pull request.
+4. **Run Tests**: Ensure all tests pass before submitting your pull request.

     ```sh
     make test-unit